As one of our most popular articles we have updated this for 2016.

 What is public liability insurance?

-This type of insurance would cover a business if a customer or member of the public was to suffer a loss or injury as a result of its business activities and if that person made a claim for compensation.
+What is public liability insurance in the first place?
+As a definition, public liability insurance would cover a business if a customer or member of the public was to suffer a loss or injury as a result of its business activities and if that person made a claim for compensation.
 The insurance would cover the compensation payment plus any legal expenses.

 Why is public liability cover a good thing for customers?